angular-university/courses/01-getting-started-with-angular2/README.md

 # Installation pre-requisites

-The playground has minimal dependencies, but you still need node and npm installed on your machine.
+This project has minimal dependencies, you only need node and npm installed on your machine.
 These are some tutorials to install node in different operating systems.

 *Make sure to install the latest version of Node 6*